kayak/redux-data-model/docs/docs/api/README.md

 **`throws`** [ModelNotReduxInitializedError](classes/modelnotreduxinitializederror.md) When model was not initialized on a [combineModelReducers](README.md#combinemodelreducers) call.

 **`throws`** [ModelNotSagaInitializedError](classes/modelnotsagainitializederror.md) When model was not initialized on a [modelRootSaga](README.md#modelrootsaga) call.

+**`throws`** [KeyConflictInMergePropsError](classes/keyconflictinmergepropserror.md) When the props passed from the parent component, mapStateToProps props,
+                                         or mapDispatchToProps props are conflicting (i.e. have the same name).
+                                         This check is ignored when a custom mergeProps function is provided.

 **Parameters:**